-In November 2019, the Company completed an underwritten public offering, in which it sold 15,400,000 shares of its common stock at a price of \$1.27 per share for gross proceeds of approximately \$19.6 million.
+In November 2019, the Company completed an underwritten public offering, in which it sold15,400,000 shares of its common stock at a price of \$1.27 per share for gross proceeds of approximately \$19.6 million.
 Total net proceeds from the offering were approximately \$17.6 million, net of underwriting discounts and offering expenses of approximately \$2.0 million.
-The shares were sold under the S-3.